jfuerlinger/squawk-box/README.md

 ## Development server

-Run `$ docker-compose up -d` for a dev server.
+Run `$ docker compose up -d` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding